aws-amplify/amplify-codegen/.github/PULL_REQUEST_TEMPLATE.md

 #### Codegen Paramaters Changed or Added
 <!--
-List and codegen paramaters changed or added.
+List any codegen paramaters changed or added.
 -->

 #### Issue #, if available